Varun-P-Sharma/DataScienceClass/independent_project/ip_5_simulations.md

 ponddata2 <- merge(ponddata, site.means.df, by = "SiteCode")
 ```

 Generate an observed parasite count from the expected site level mean.
-This is done using a negative binomial distribution.
+This is done using a poisson distribution.

 ``` r
 # for each row of the dataset, draw a random parasite richness count